HL7/fhir-shorthand/input/pagecontent/reference.md

   * identifier[NPI].value = "8274017284"
   ```

-  This instance would be incorporated into a Composition with a statement such as:
+  This instance would be incorporated into a DomainResource with a statement such as:

   ```
-  *  section[0].entry[1] = Reference(DrDavidAnydoc)
+  *  contained[0] = DrDavidAnydoc
   ```

-* Define a Patient instance, and then inline that instance into a Condition as a contained resource:
+* Define an `#inline` Patient instance, and then use that instance in a Condition resource, inlining it as a contained resource:

   ```
   Instance: EveAnyperson